NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 Performing sanity checks on a bathy run
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The results produced with the stereo bathymetry mode need careful
+The results produced with the bathymetry mode for stereo need careful
 validation.
 Here we will show how to examine if the water-land
-boundary and corresponding water surface determination were found
+boundary and corresponding water surface were found correctly.
-correctly.

 Before that, it is important to note that such runs can take a long
 time, and one should to try to first perform a bathymetry experiment